eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/a-privacy-risks-and-mitigations.md

 ### 2.3 Attestation Provider linkability

-Attestation Provider linkability means that one or more Relying Parties collude with the provider of an attestation to track the User when using that attestation.
-In this scenario, the Attestation Provider stores all of the unique element values in all attestations (i.e., salts, hashes, public key, signature value) issues, together with the user to which each of these values was issued.
+Attestation Provider linkability happens when a link can be established between the User and their attestation presentations, or several attestation presentations without the User, by combining the data stored by the Attestation Provider, data collected by Relying Parties or other third-parties accessing to data (including in case of a data breach or eavesdropping from one of the legitimate parties).
+In this scenario, the Attestation Provider stores all of the unique element values in all attestations (i.e., salts, hashes, public key, signature value) it issues, together with the user to which each of these values was issued.

 Then, after it has received an attestation, a Relying Party notifies the Attestation Provider about the value of any of the unique elements in